unclebob/fitnesse/README.md

 ### Running

-To start the FitNesse wiki locally, for instance to browse the local version of the User Guide:
+To start the FitNesse wiki locally, for example to browse the local version of the User Guide:

 ```
 $ ./gradlew run